A sore throat is the general name for two common conditions:

 Many things can cause a sore throat, such as:

-Sore throats are more common in certain people.
-However, anyone can get a sore throat.
-Risk factors that may increase your chance of getting a sore throat include:
+Sore throats are more common children, teens, or people aged 65 years and older.
+Other factors that may increase your chance of a sore throat include:

 Along with the sore throat, you may have other symptoms, such as: